jhrcook/tidygraph-oncotree/README.md

 ### Extracting OncoTree from the JSON

-> Note: Below I am showing how to create the final product as if it was
+> Note: Below I demonstrate how to create the final algorithm as if it
-> a linear process - it in fact took me about and hour and a half of
+> was a linear process - it in fact took me about and hour and a half of
 > toying with the functions to get the desired result.
 If it is not easy
-> to grasp right away, it wasn’t for me either.
+> to grasp right away, don’t worry, it wasn’t for me either.

-So we know it will be recursive which means we will pass the first node to a function once and this function will call itself from within.
+So we know our algorithm will be recursive, which means we will pass the first node to a function once and this function will call itself from within.
 Therefore, let’s create a function `add_children_to_dag()` that takes a node and an edge list and returns an edge list.

 ``` r
 add_children_to_dag <- function(node, el) {